-- Participants are 7% more likely than propensity matched peers to complete high school.

-- 8% for Indigenous students

-- 9% for students with diverse abilities and

-- School District 61 District Team Goal: To support schools to feel confident and capable in re-engaging priority students so the students can say "I belong, I have purpose and I matter." - Continue to invest in existing and new dual credit partnerships - Continue to provide individualized student supports at the secondary and post-secondary level for priority students taking dual credit courses (ie. Center for Accessible Learning, Eyē?
-Sqâ'lewen, inclusive education educators, career educators, Indigenous education support team, etc.)
+- Participants are 7% more likely than propensity matched peers to complete high school. - 8% for Indigenous students - 9% for students with diverse abilities and disabilities - Continue to invest in existing and new dual credit partnerships. - Continue to provide individualized student supports at the secondary and post-secondary level for priority students taking dual credit courses (i.e.,.
+Center for Accessible Learning, Eyē?
+Sqâ'lewen, inclusive education educators, career educators, Indigenous education support team, etc.).